MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parametri

 *bRightAlign*<br/>
-[in] Valore booleano che indica l'allineamento del menu.
+in Valore booleano che indica l'allineamento dei menu.
 TRUE indica l'allineamento a destra, FALSE indica l'allineamento a sinistra.

 ### <a name="remarks"></a>Note